-Freezing food is one of the best ways to keep it fresh over a longer period of time.
-But I will be the first to admit that I probably don’t use my freezer as effectively as I could!
-My freezer is often a chaotic mess of various bags, boxes, and containers.
-Due to the chaos, I’m sure I don’t know half of what is actually in my freezer at any given moment.
-But I also know that I’m not alone in any of this!
-So I’ve decided that today we’ll be talking about proper freezer use, so we can all learn a thing or two about our freezers! :-)
+Freezing food is one of the best ways to keep it fresh over a longer period of time, but I probably don’t use my freezer as effectively as I could!
+My freezer is often a chaotic mess of various bags, boxes, and containers, so I’m usually not entirely sure what’s even in there.

 1. Your Freezer Is Disorganized